The Rocky Horror Picture Show: Costumes, make-up, and props

 In the stage productions, actors generally did their own make-up; however, for the film, the producers chose Pierre La Roche, who had previously been a make-up artist for Mick Jagger and David Bowie, to redesign the make-up for each character.
 Production stills were taken by rock photographer Mick Rock, who has published a number of books from his work.
 In Rocky Horror: From Concept to Cult, designer Sue Blane discusses the Rocky Horror costumes' influence on punk music style, opining "[It was a] big part of the build-up [to punk]."
 She states that ripped fishnet stockings, glitter, and coloured hair were directly attributable to Rocky Horror.

 Some of the costumes from the film had been originally used in the stage production.
 Props and set pieces were reused from old Hammer Horror productions and others.
 The tank and dummy used for Rocky's birth originally appeared in The Revenge of Frankenstein (1958).
 These references to earlier productions, in addition to cutting costs, enhanced the cult status of the film.

 Costume designer Sue Blane was not keen on working for the film, until she became aware that Curry, an old friend, was committed to the project.
 Curry and Blane had worked together in Glasgow's Citizens Theatre in a production of The Maids, for which Curry had worn a woman's corset.
 Blane arranged for the theatre to loan her the corset from the other production for Rocky Horror.
-Blane admits that she did not conduct research for her designing, had never seen a science fiction film, and is acutely aware that her costumes for Brad and Janet may have been generalizations.
+Blane admits that she did not conduct research for her designing, had never seen a science fiction film, and is acutely aware that her costumes for Brad and Janet may have been generalisations.

 The budget for the film was US$1,600,000, far more than the stage production budget, but having to double up on costumes for the film production was expensive.
 For filming, corsets for the finale had to be doubled for the pool scene, with one version drying while the other was worn on set.
 While many of the costumes are exact replicas from the stage productions, other costumes were new to filming, such as Columbia's gold sequined swallow-tail coat and top hat and Magenta's maid's uniform.

 Blane was amazed by the recreation and understanding of her designs by fans.
 When she first heard that people were dressing up, she thought it would be tacky, but was surprised to see the depth to which the fans went to recreate her designs.
 Rocky Horror fan Mina Credeur, who designs costumes and performed as Columbia for Houston's performance group, states that "the best part is when everyone leaves with a big smile on their face," noting that there's "such a kitschiness and campiness that it seems to be winking at you."
-The film still plays at many theatre locations and Rocky Horror costumes are often made for Halloween, although many require much time and effort to make.
+The film still plays at many theatre locations.